ibm-cloud-docs/vmwaresolutions/sddc/sd_orderinginstance.md

 When you order a VMware Cloud Foundation instance, an entire VMware environment is deployed automatically.
 The base deployment consists of four IBM® Cloud bare metal servers with the VMware Cloud Foundation stack preinstalled and configured to provide a unified software-defined data center (SDDC) platform.
 Cloud Foundation natively integrates VMware vSphere, VMware NSX, VMware Virtual SAN, and is architected based on VMware Validated Designs.

-## Before you begin
+## Requirements

 Ensure that you completed the following tasks:

 *  You configured the SoftLayer® credentials on the **Settings** page.
 For more information, see [User accounts and settings](../vmonic/useraccount.html).
 *  You meet the requirements and you reviewed the considerations in [Cloud Foundation requirements](sd_planning.html).

+## Settings

-When you order a Cloud Foundation instance, you must specify the following settings:
+When you order a Cloud Foundation instance, you must specify the following settings.

 **Important: Do not modify any values that are set during ordering and instance deployment.
 Doing so can result in your instance becoming unusable.
 In addition, do not change the instance name or the domain name after the instance is deployed.**

+### Instance type

-* **Instance type**: You can deploy the instance as a primary (single) instance in your environment, or deploy the instance in a multi-site configuration by linking it with an existing primary instance for high availability.
+You can deploy the instance as a primary (single) instance in your environment, or deploy the instance in a multi-site configuration by linking it with an existing primary instance for high availability.
 For more information, see [Multi-site configuration for Cloud Foundation instances](sd_multisite.html).

+### Domain name

-* **Domain name**: The root domain name must meet the following requirements:
+The root domain name must meet the following requirements:
 *  The name must consist of two or more strings that are separated by period (.)
 *  Only alphanumeric and dash (-) characters are allowed.
 *  Each string must start with an alphabetic character and end with an alphanumeric character, and the last string can contain only alphabetic characters.
 *  The length of the last string must be in the range 2 - 24 characters.
 *  The length of other strings must be in the range 1 - 63 characters.
 *  The maximum length of the domain name is 189 characters.

+### Instance name

-* **Instance name**: The instance name must meet the following requirements:
+The instance name must meet the following requirements:
 *  Only alphanumeric and dash (-) characters are allowed.
 *  The instance name must start and end with an alphanumeric character.
 *  The maximum length of the instance name is 10 characters.
 *  The instance name must be unique within your account.

 The Cloud Foundation instance name and the root domain name use the format in the following table.

 Table 1.
 Value format for instance and domain names

 | Name        | Value Format      |
   |:------------- |:------------- |